The Best Online Sources for the Art Lover on a Budget

 I wish I had the kind of disposable income that allowed me to walk into my favorite galleries and buy the work that I love right off the walls, but let’s be real, that’s just not gonna happen anytime soon.
-So instead I will rely on the next best (read: affordable) thing: The internet.
+So instead, I will rely on the next best (read: affordable) thing: The internet.

 Buying art online has really improved in recent years.
 Like really improved.
-You can now find quality work from great unknown artists who you may not have found otherwise, as well as prints of well-known established faves, all from the comfort of your own home.
+You can now find quality wall artwork from great unknown artists who you may not have found otherwise, as well as prints of well-known established faves, all from the comfort of your own home.
 Even better, many of these sites have frequent sales and deals you won’t want to miss out on (who doesn’t love scoring a great art piece at an equally great price?)
 So go grab a cup of joe, take a seat, and start browsing — it’s time to go art shopping.

 Society6, which offers artists a platform for creating products and selling their work, has lots of unusual, quirky, and interesting choices.
 Besides prints, they also offer framed prints, wall tapestries, printed canvases, and a host of other products.